 There are really very few occasions I can see when you’d find yourself reaching for the trackpad or keyboard – obviously to make configuration changes, but when actually DJing this tiny little controller really has got you covered.
 The way scrubbing/scratching are handled, I reckon some DJs won’t even miss jogwheels.
 Everything is Midi mappable, of course, so you can alter things to how you want, map it to different software – the point is, with a potential 250 commands, you’ve got a lot of scope.

 Due to the reliance on pressing shift plus other buttons/knobs, you’ll find yourself using this two-handed a lot of the time, which is something that may or may not bother you but is certainly different from most controllers.
-Also, while it cleverly lets you set/use/delete all possible cue points, you’re not going to be doing any cue point juggling on this unit – the way cues work, they’re just not se up for this kind of DJing.
+Also, while it cleverly lets you set/use/delete all possible cue points, you’re not going to be doing any cue point juggling on this unit – the way cues work, they’re just not set up for this kind of DJing.

-It will be interesting to see how Faderfox responds to Traktor Pro 2, although if Traktor Pro S4 is anything to go by, you’ll be able to flip Traktor Pro 2 into 4-deck mode to work with the supplied mapping perfectly anyway, but can sample decks be shoehorned into this for instance?
-I wouldn’t put it past Faderfox to enable this somehow….
+It will be interesting to see how Faderfox responds to Traktor Pro 2, although if Traktor Pro S4 is anything to go by, you’ll be able to flip Traktor Pro 2 into a 4-deck mode to work with the supplied mapping perfectly anyway, but can sample decks be shoehorned into this for instance?
+I wouldn’t put it past Faderfox to enable this somehow…

 So – who would the DJ3 appeal to?
 To start with, at €250 without a sound card, you need to be a serious DJ to contemplate it.
-I can’t see beginner DJs going for it as a first controller (although there’s no reason why not) – I see this more as a second controller for professional DJs.
+I can’t see beginner DJs going for it as a first controller (although there’s no reason why not) – I see this more like a second controller for professional DJs.

 If you use Traktor with a bigger set-up but also want to be able to play well at after-parties, in bars, or anywhere else where it’s impractical to take or to set up your usual gear, but at the same time you don’t want to compromise on your performance, the DJ3 has you covered.

 If you feel the need to DJ with something substantial and traditional-looking, this isn’t for you.
-But if you’re a minimalist who doesn’t see the point of big anything when small will do, you’re likely to fall in love with the little Faderfox DJ3 precisely because it does everything very well, while being just big enough – but not an inch bigger.
+But if you’re a minimalist who doesn’t see the point of big anything when small will do, you’re likely to fall in love with the little Faderfox DJ3 precisely because it does everything very well while being just big enough – but not an inch bigger.

 Do you think you’d like to DJ on something so small?
 Would this solve your problems having to take your controller along to gigs with you where there’s no room to set up?
 Let us know your thoughts in the comments.